yasiryagi/helpdesk/roles/distributors-lead/README.md

 The distribution buckets work somewhat differently, as they also have the concept of `bucket families`.

 #### Bucket Families
-A bucket family is a collection of distribution buckets associated with a geographical region (eg. from larger to smaller: World, Europe, Norther Europe, Scandinavia, Norway, Oslo).
+A bucket family is a collection of distribution buckets associated with a geographical region (eg. from larger to smaller: World, Europe, Northern Europe, Scandinavia, Norway, Oslo).
 This is meant to reduce latency when serving content.

 At the time of writing, the Joystream Player picks distributors to serve content "randomly", giving much less importance to this concept.
 That doesn't mean they should be ignored, as it's not trivial to re-configure this in flight.